AFamiliarQueasySensation/MineSweeper/README.md

 ### Prerequisites
 Ensure you have the following installed:
-- C++21 or Higher
+- C++17 or Higher
-- QT6.22 or higher GUI
+- QT6.22GUI or Higher
-- CMake
+- CMake 3.2 or Higher

 ### Steps to Run Locally
 1. Clone this repository: